sv-tools/openapi/README.md

 go get github.com/sv-tools/openapi
 ```

-## Supported Go versions:
+## Supported Go versions

+* v1.25
 * v1.24
 * v1.23
 * v1.22

-## Versions:
+## Versions

 * v0 - **Deprecated**.
 The initial version with the full implementation of the v3.1 Specification using generics.
-See `v0` branch.
+See the `v0` branch.
 * v1 - The current version with the in-place validation of the specification.
-  * The minimal version of Go is `v1.22`.
+  * The minimum version of Go is `v1.22`.
-  * Everything have been moved to root folder.
+  * Everything has been moved to the root folder.
 So, the import path is `github.com/sv-tools/openapi`.
   * Added `Validator` struct for validation of the specification and the data.
     * `Validator.ValidateSpec()` method validates the specification.
     * `Validator.ValidateData()` method validates the data.
     * `Validator.ValidateDataAsJSON()` method validates the data by converting it into `map[string]any` type first using `json.Marshal` and `json.Unmarshal`.
       **WARNING**: the function is slow due to double conversion.
   * Added `ParseObject` function to create `SchemaBuilder` by parsing an object.
     The function supports `json`, `yaml` and `openapi` field tags for the structs.